Mining On Alzheimer's Diseases Related Knowledge Graph to Identity Potential AD-related Semantic Triples for Drug Repurposing: Author's contributions

 \section{Author's contributions}

 CT conceived the research project.
 YN, JD and CT designed the pipeline and method.
 YN implemented the deep learning model of the study and prepared the manuscript.
 JF and FL conducted the result interpretation.
-XH prepared the data and proceed the pipeline.
-RZ provided expertise and suggestions on data filtering and model design especially for the dietary supplement data.
-FL, YC, and CT proofread the paper and provided valuable suggestions.
+XH and LB prepared the data and proceed the pipeline.
+RZ, YC, and YZ provided expertise and suggestions on data filtering and model design especially for the dietary supplement data.
+All authors proofread the paper and provided valuable suggestions.
 All the authors have read and approved the final manuscript.